iver-wharf/rfcs/0000-template.md

 ## Motivation

 Why do we need this?
-What's the problem you try to solve?
+What's the problem you are trying to solve?

 ## Explanation